 Now in her senior year of college, Rodin is making her final preparations to graduate, and leaving her mark on Iowa State and its Department of Mathematics.
 She has already completed two preliminary actuarial exams.
 She is the director of scholarships for ISU’s Delta Gamma sorority.
 She is the vice president of finance for the new Gamma Iota Sigma fraternity – previously the Actuarial Sciences Club.
 She continues to make the LAS Dean’s List.

 Her commitment to her major and her impact on ISU are just two reasons why she was selected as the first recipient of the Ellen Diedrichsen Scholarship in Mathematics.

 “I was proud that she felt so proud of her education in math at Iowa State to make a scholarship,” Rodin said.
 “The scholarship makes it very reassuring that I’m going into a rewarding field.”

 When speaking with Aimee Rodin, you get the feeling you’re talking with a driven young professional who finds true joy in the problem solving that fills her day.
 In a few short months, she will be a young professional.
-Until then, she will continue to forge her path at ISU, with the help of supportive advisers and professors, and of course, the perfect degree.
+Until then, she will continue to forge her path at ISU, with the help of supportive advisors and professors, and of course, the perfect degree.

 “ISU is a large school, but you can make it as small as you want.
 My major has set me up for anything I want to pursue, which is the best thing any student could ask for.”

-Photos by Will Stone
+By Jess Guess Photos by Will Stone